HorizenOfficial/horizen-migration/dump-scripts/python/README.md

 * `<eon stake file>` is the json file created calling get_all_forger_stakes.py script.
 * `<output_file>` is the path of the output.

-The script creates, as output, a json file in plain format.
+The script creates, as output, a json file in plain format, with a list of `"address":"balance"` items, alphabetically ordered.
+Only the amounts belonging to EOA accounts are included in the file.